 The table above excludes our gross liability for unrecognized tax benefits and our deferred grant.
-The gross liability for unrecognized tax benefits was \$50.3 million as of March 30, 2024.
+The gross liability for unrecognized tax benefits was \$50.3 million as of September 28, 2024.
 The timing of any payments which could result from these unrecognized tax benefits will depend upon a number of factors and, accordingly, the timing of payment cannot be estimated.
-The deferred grant was \$18.0 million as of March 30, 2024.
-The timing of any potential repayments is dependent upon a number of factors, including the number of employees and capital investments.
+The deferred grant was \$18.0 million as of September 28, 2024, and consists of cash received from a California Competes Grant awarded from the California Governor's Office of Business and Economic Development.
+The timing of any potential repayments is dependent upon a number of factors, including the number of employees and capital investments within California over the 5-year term.
 Accordingly, the timing of any repayment cannot be estimated.